-The original incarnation of the deprivation power in the British Nationality Act 1981 was very similar to the equivalent power under the British Nationality Act 1948 and therefore can be said to have been in place for decades.
+The original incarnation of the deprivation power in the British Nationality Act 1981 was very similar to the equivalent power under the British Nationality Act 1948, which was itself very similar to the equivalent power first introduced by the British Nationality and Status of Aliens Act 1914, and therefore can be said to have been in place for decades.

 Originally the BNA 1981 set out what is now the public good deprivation power as follows, in section 40(3):